myddrin/octopus_viz/README.md

 # !!!
 THIS IS A PROTOTYPE !!!

-This runs as a script - a future version will run as a website.
+This runs a Django-based website to display information about energy import and export.

 Now that you've been warned, let's continue.

-# Octopus Viz [0.1.0]
+# Octopus Viz (Django) [0.1.0]

 The current Octopus App (v3.71.2 on Android) does not allow visualisation:
 - of monetary value when using the Flux tariff